lanrat/allxfr/README.md

 ```
 Usage of ./allxfr:
   -dry-run
-        just test if zone transfer is allowed, do not perform or save the zone transfer
+        only test if xfr is allowed by retrieving one envelope
   -ixfr
         attempt an IXFR instead of AXFR
   -ns string